agrawalsam/CrimePredictionPython/README.md

 Los Angeles Dataset - https://www.kaggle.com/kingburrito666/los-angeles-crime
 Denver Dataset - https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-crime

 Download datasets, and change it into appropriate name.
 Import datasets properly.
+Dataset size is 10000.
+It can be increased or decreased accordingly.
+Larger Datasets give similar accuracy.
+So, size is made smaller for faster computation.

+Random Forest Algorithm is also added.
+For apriori to run uncomment the code lines.
+As they take lot of time, they are commented.